 During the resolution process this router may encounter channel resolution failures, causing an exception.
-If you want to suppress such exceptions and send unresolved messages to the default output channel (identified with the default-output-channel attribute) set ignore-channel-name-resolution-failures to true.
+If you want to suppress such exceptions and send unresolved messages to the default output channel (identified with the default-output-channel attribute) set resolution-required to false.

 Normally, messages for which the header value is not explicitly mapped to a channel will be sent to the default-output-channel.
-However, in cases where the header value is mapped to a channel name but the channel cannot be resolved, setting the ignore-channel-name-resolution-failures attribute to true will result in routing such messages to the default-output-channel.
+However, in cases where the header value is mapped to a channel name but the channel cannot be resolved, setting the resolution-required attribute to false will result in routing such messages to the default-output-channel.